The Daughter (2015 film)

-The Daughter is a 2015 Australian drama film written and directed by Simon Stone, starring an ensemble cast led by Geoffrey Rush.
-The film was released in Australia on 17 March 2016 to generally favourable reviews.
-The film is a reworking of Henrik Ibsen's 1884 play, The Wild Duck.
+The Daughter is a 2015 Australian drama film written and directed by Simon Stone, based on Henrik Ibsen's 1884 play The Wild Duck.
+It stars an ensemble cast led by Geoffrey Rush.

+The film premiered at the 2015 Sydney Film Festival, and was released in Australia by Roadshow Films on 17 March 2016 to generally favourable reviews.

 Plot

 Christian Nielsen, a recovering alcoholic, returns home to Australia from the United States for the wedding of his father, Henry, to his much younger housekeeper, Anna.
+Christian's relationship with his father is strained as Christian believes Henry did not sufficiently look after his ill wife and Christian's mother, eventually leading to her suicide.
+Christian does not approve of the wedding to the much younger housekeeper.